yalmip/yalmip.github.io/_posts/examples/2016-08-31-nonconvexquadraticprogramming.md

 ### Stronger semidefinite relaxations

 Stronger relaxations can be constructed manually fairly easily in YALMIP, but it is much easier to use ready-made software to perform this.
-One option is the separate package  [GloptiPoly].
+One option is the separate package  [GloptiPoly](http://homepages.laas.fr/henrion/software/gloptipoly3/).
 Another alternative is the sparsity exploiting semidefinite relaxation code [SPARSEPOP](/solver/sparsepop) which is interfaced in YALMIP.
 Here, we will use the built-in [semidefinite relaxation module](/tutorial/momentrelaxations) in YALMIP.

 The simple semidefinite relaxation above, can be solved using the built-in semidefinite relaxation module using two different calls